rffrasca/PDFKeeper/README.md

 ### Client Requirements
 * Windows (32 or 64 bit) with .NET Framework 4.6.1 or higher.
-* Any additional requirements will be referenced in the Help file (available in the binary release).
+* Any additional requirements will be referenced in the Help file (available in all binary releases).

 ### Compatible Database Management Systems
 * Listed in the release notes for each available release.